polyglotdev/learn-how-to-code-with-golang/readme.md

 - `go run`: is `go build` and `go run` which builds and executes the code in the project

+**Go Modules**
+This is the default behavior as version 1.13 of Golang

 ## Section 4